Nivalyx/osu-wiki/wiki/Guides/Common_modding_mistakes/id.md

 **If you really think the mapper should remap, you have to tell them where they are going wrong and why.** There is no point in remapping if there is nothing to learn from it, so it is something you should cover in your mod.
 Remember to give examples!

 **Apabila kamu benar-benar merasa bahwa mapper yang bersangkutan perlu untuk membuat ulang map mereka dari awal (*remap*), kamu harus memberi tahu di mana dan atas dasar apa mereka berbuat salah**.
-Tidak ada gunanya membuat ulang map tanpa ada pelajaran yang dapat dipetik, Ingatlah untuk selalu memberikan contoh!
+Tidak ada gunanya membuat ulang map tanpa ada pelajaran yang dapat dipetik, dan maka dari itu Ingatlah untuk selalu memberikan contoh!

 **Remaps should also be left as a last resort.** Avoid suggesting to do this unless the map's concept is fundamentally flawed, and remapping would impose less effort on the mapper than improving the current map.